 Deductibility of Executive Compensation.
-As part of its role, the Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code, which provides that the Company may not deduct compensation, other than certain performance-based compensation, of more than \$1,000,000 that is paid to certain individuals.
-The Company believes that compensation paid under the management incentive plans (except for time-based vesting restricted stock and the currently outstanding restricted stock unit awards) is generally fully deductible for federal income tax purposes.
-The Committee also believes that the terms of the new employment agreements for its senior management, including each named executive officer, comply with recent Internal Revenue Service guidance with respect to the deductibility of qualified performance-based compensation in light of certain serverance rights granted to senior management.
+As part of its role, the Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code, which provides that the Company may not deduct compensation of more than \$1,000,000 that is paid to certain individuals.
+The Company believes that compensation paid under the management incentive plans (except for time-based vesting restricted stock and the currently outstanding time-based vesting restricted stock unit awards) is generally fully deductible for federal income tax purposes.
+The Committee also believes that the terms of the new employment agreements for its senior management, including each named executive officer, comply with recent Internal Revenue Service guidance, including Revenue Ruling 2008-13, with respect to the deductibility of qualified performance-based compensation payable upon retirement or termination of employment.
 However, in certain situations, the Committee may approve compensation that will not meet these requirements in order to ensure competitive levels of total compensation for its executive officers.

 Nonqualified Deferred Compensation.
 On October 22, 2004, the American Jobs Creation Act of 2004 was signed into law, changing the tax rules applicable to nonqualified deferred compensation arrangements.
-While the final regulations have not become effective yet, we believe we are operating the Supplemental Deferred Compensation Plan in good faith compliance with the statutory provisions which were effective January 1, 2005.
+The final regulations under this Act became effective on January 1, 2009, and we believe we are operating the Supplemental Deferred Compensation Plan in good faith compliance with the statutory provisions and the final regulations.